Quick access

 Valuation

 Three standard pre-seed valuation methods converge on $5M pre-money / $6M post-money.
-One business angel has already soft committed at this valuation.
 The raise targets $1M on $5M pre-money, implying ~16.7% dilution.

 Method 1 · Berkus / Scorecard